Working on the oil painting La Súndari (2005), which was exhibited in the Saatchi Gallery, London

 Then one day my father, at a loss for how to help me after holding my hand as I tried to sleep one night, asked a colleague from the local hospital to come and see me.
 She came to talk, listen and to give me a reflexology foot massage.
 The massage helped me let go of my fear for a moment and that evening although I felt pain in my chest I felt that it was a healing pain, rather than a destructive pain, and I was able to let it be and sleep well for the first time in weeks.
 She spoke with me about the process the body must go through to heal following a trauma and said it was normal that it would take time.
 We also spoke about the impact on me of the bike accident the week before the anxiety began.
 Unlike a previous cycling accident which had put me in hospital for a few days, receiving care and attention, this time I’d just gone home and I hadn’t had any support following the shock of the accident.
 I had a lot of other worries at the time but it made sense that this could have pushed me over the edge.
 Maybe the bee or wasp had a hand in that too.

 Another book I chanced on much later on in a local charity shop was Teresa Hale’s Breathing Free.
 Based on the work of Ukrainian doctor Konstantin Buteyko, it introduces a programme of breathing exercises to reduce the tendency to hyperventilate, based on slow shallow breathing.
 It is very similar to the breathing control needed for scuba diving where the last thing you want to do when you run into problems underwater is panic.
 I found it very useful in helping me return to a regular unconscious breathing pattern that had been knocked out of kilter by the anxiety.
-We take breathing for granted but the urge to breath deeply and hyperventilate when afraid, although useful when in flight or fight mode, is not helpful when the cause of the fear is fear itself.
+We take breathing for granted but the urge to breathe deeply and hyperventilate when afraid, although useful when in flight or fight mode, is not helpful when the cause of the fear is fear itself.